Which Term Includes A Word Part That Means Excessive

 • Pathophysiology: Increased workload or hormonal signals trigger cellular changes that lead to an increase in cell size.

 • Symptoms: Symptoms depend on the affected organ.
-For example, left ventricular hypertrophy (enlargement of the heart's left ventricle) can cause shortness of breath and chest pain.
+As an example, left ventricular hypertrophy (enlargement of the heart's left ventricle) can cause shortness of breath and chest pain.

 • Diagnosis: Diagnosis involves imaging tests like echocardiography or MRI to assess organ size and function.